CantaoSu/ASR_TalkingClock/README.md

 `Step 2`:Extract the contents of the downloaded ZIP file to your desired installation location on your computer.

-`Step 3`:Open the terminal (or command prompt, depending on your operating system) and navigate to the directory where you extracted the ZIP file.
+`Step 3`:Open the terminal (or command prompt, depending on your operating system) and navigate to the directory where you extracted the ZIP file（ `cd` ）.

-`Step 4`:Execute the command `pip install -r requirements.txt` to install the necessary dependencies.
+`Step 4`:Execute the command `pip install -r Requirements.txt` to install the necessary dependencies.
 The requirements.txt file contains a list of libraries and dependencies required for the project.
+`Step 5`:Execute the command python basic_clock.py` to run our talking clock!
+Good luck!

 ## User Manual🐨